saccohuo/anki-ai-field-generator/README.md

 ### How can I support the creator of this plugin?

 Well, I'd be very grateful!
 You can buy me a coffee here: https://buymeacoffee.com/rroessler

+And please upvote it here: https://ankiweb.net/shared/info/643253121 , that helps other people discover it and encourages me to keep it maintained.

 ## Pricing